rtm/rtm.github.io/javascript-style.md

 camelCased.
 Avoid overly short names like `p2`.

-    var myVar;
+    let myVar;

 ### 7.2.
 Constant names

 Use all upper-case for constant names, with underscores.
-Prefer declaring them with `const`..
+Prefer declaring them with `const`.

-    var TIMEOUT_MS = 1000;
+    const TIMEOUT_MS = 1000;

 ### 7.3.
 Class or import names